Amrita Krishnan, M.D., Director, Judy and Bernard Briskin Center for Multiple Myeloma Research

 Myeloma is diagnosed using various tests, including:

 - Blood and urine tests: These are usually the first tests performed for a myeloma diagnosis.

 - Bone marrow aspiration and biopsy: This involves taking a small sample of marrow cells from inside the bone and looking at them under a microscope

 Once a diagnosis is determined, other tests may be performed to determine how much myeloma is in the body, how aggressive it is and where it is located.
 These include:

 - Imaging tests: PET, MRI and CT scanning

 - Genetic testing

-At City of Hope, diagnosis involves performing an extra layer of assessment among older patients to determine how well they can tolerate treatments such as chemotherapy.
+At City of Hope, diagnosis for older patients also includes an extra layer of assessment to determine how well they can tolerate treatments like chemotherapy.